Experience Canada through these twenty incredible activities and festivals celebrating the uniqueness of winter.

 Come winter, and the UNESCO World Heritage Site, the historic Rideau Canal, transforms into the world’s largest skating rink – the Rideau Canal Skateway with a total length of 7.8 km.
 During winter months, the rink hosts a daily average of 19,000 visitors.
 Details

-January – late February/ early March depending on weather conditions
+When: January – late February/ early March, depending on weather conditions

 9. Snowshoeing on Top of the World

 A guided tour deep into the heart of Banff National Park, a UNESCO World Heritage Site.
-This is a unique rocky mountain experience through untouched powder deep into Sunshine Meadows flanked by some of the highest peaks in the Canadian Rockies.
-Follow the trading route of the First Nations people and listen to stories of first discovery.
+This is a unique Rocky Mountain experience through untouched powder deep into Sunshine Meadows, flanked by some of the highest peaks in the Canadian Rockies.
+Follow the trading routes of First Nations peoples and listen to stories of the earliest discoveries.
 Details

 10. Ice Magic Festival